MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/eDd7MVX.png" width="25%" />

-include stories of a couple of mischievous boys who somehow find themselves in all kinds of hilarious trouble.
+This book is the stories of a couple of mischievous boys in Vermont who somehow find themselves in all kinds of hilarious trouble.
 (Lexile 740L)  <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Soup-Robert-Newton-Peck/9780679892618?ref=grid-view&qid=1674491205071&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006201678" rel="nofollow">Buy on  Orell Füssli</a>